India: Republic TV CEO Vikas Khanchandani arrested in TV ratings scam | DW | 13.12.2020

-The media company has been accused of manipulating viewership numbers.
+The right-wing news channel has been accused of manipulating viewership numbers.
 Khanchandani had filed for anticipatory bail in the case on Friday.

 Vikas Khanchandani, CEO of Indian media company ARG Outlier Media Pvt Ltd, was arrested in the western Indian city of Mumbai on Sunday morning.